-Pottery 5-6
+H. POTTERY 5-6

-This course is an advanced, individualized course providing selected students an opportunity to individualize projects, enhancing their style in the medium while further exploring the philosophical and historical aspects of clay art.
-Focus is on creating a series of clay pieces on a chosen theme, researching ceramic history or artists, keeping a pottery journal/ sketchbook, becoming current with contemporary ceramic artists and styles, participating in workshops, and mixing glazes.
+This is an advanced, more independent course providing an opportunity to individualize projects, enhancing their style in the medium while further exploring the philosophical and historical aspects of clay art.
+Students will refine techniques and increase skill levels.
+Students may deeper explore the process of hand-building, the potter's wheel, sculptural techniques, firing techniques, clay bodies, glazes and sculpture techniques.
+Focus is on creating a series of clay pieces on a chosen theme, researching ceramic history or artists, keeping a pottery journal/sketchbook, becoming current with contemporary ceramic artists and styles, and participating in workshops.
+This course includes portfolio work, presentation, exhibitions, scholarship preparation and career planning.
+At least one student-initiated exhibit in a public forum is required.
+This course can be taken concurrently with other art courses.
+This is a year-long course.

-Prerequisite: successful completion of 3-4 or instructor permission Course ID: 110681/110682
+Prerequisite: Successful completion of Intermediate Ceramics and Sculpture or Pottery 3-4 Course ID: 110691/110692

-Studio Art 1-2
+H. Studio Art 3-4